 Tech is political: The people under attack in Palestine 🇵🇸, Iran 🇮🇷, and Lebanon 🇱🇧 are people like us.
 They’re our brothers and sisters, too.
-Read up on their history, scrutinize what you’re told, and demand that they be respected and included.
+Read up on their history, scrutinize what you’re told, and demand that they be respected.
 Hide

 Frontend Dogma